 When I wrote about wearing larger scale necklaces to distract from a big bust, I had some comments asking how did I choose the necklace to wear.
 So to start with today – I will show you a few choices I make and why I do so.
+There is a concept called Relate Shapes which you can read about here which is the science behind my choices as explained below.

 For example, when I’m wearing the jacket below, I’ll choose a necklace like the one pictured as the curved lapel detail looks better with a necklace with curved detail.